 5) What is World Vision doing about the Venezuela crisis?

-To mitigate the challenges of the Venezuela humanitarian crisis, World Vision has moved quickly to assist the arriving Venezuelans in Colombia, Ecuador, Peru and Brazil, by providing them with hygiene kits, food, medicine, shelter, and by creating child friendly spaces for social and psychological support.
+To mitigate the challenges of Venezuela's humanitarian crisis, World Vision has moved quickly to assist the arriving Venezuelans in Colombia, Ecuador, Peru and Brazil, by providing them with hygiene kits, food, medicine, shelter, and by creating child friendly spaces for social and psychological support.
 World Vision is also working to integrate displaced individuals with the host populations to prevent xenophobia and labour exploitation.

 In Colombia, World Vision has installed Child Friendly Spaces to receive children in distress and has reserved special spaces for breastfeeding.